NeirdaP/ayon-documentation/website/docs/dev_publishing.md

 ### Plugin extension
 Publish plugins can be extended by additional logic when inheriting from `OpenPypePyblishPluginMixin` which can be used as mixin (additional inheritance of class).
 Publish plugins that inherit from this mixin can define attributes that will be shown in **CreatedInstance**.
 One of the most important usages is to be able turn on/off optional plugins.

 Attributes are defined by the return value of `get_attribute_defs` method.
-Attribute definitions are for families defined in plugin's `families` attribute if it's instance plugin or for whole context if it's context plugin.
+Attribute definitions are :
+ - for product types defined in plugin's `families` attribute, if it's an instance plugin
+ - for whole context, if it's a context plugin.

 To convert existing values (or to remove legacy values) can be re-implemented `convert_attribute_values`.
 Default implementation just converts the values to right types.

 :::Important
 Values of publish attributes from created instance are never removed automatically so implementing this method is the best way to remove legacy data or convert them to new data structure.